Jupiter (locomotive): Reproductions

 The replicas were completed in 1979, and began operations on May 10 of that year, 110 years after the original Golden Spike ceremony, and continue to make demonstration runs.
+The replicas originally burned oil, with the wood in the Jupiters tender being purely aesthetic.
+In 1991, the Jupiter and 119 replicas were converted to wood and coal burning engines, respectively.

 In the early 1990s, a vague description of the Jupiter's livery had been found in a recently uncovered March 1869 issue of The Sacramento Bee, in which the engine was said to be blue, crimson, and gold.
 The engine was repainted into its current livery based on this finding along with further research on liveries of similar engines of the time.
 The repainted engine debuted on May 10, 1994, coinciding with the 125th anniversary of the Golden Spike ceremony.
+Additional research has pointed out the managers of the Schenectady locomotive works at the time the original locomotive was built were Scottish, and as such likely would have painted the Jupiter in a shade of blue reminiscent of the Caledonian Railway livery, substantially darker than the shade currently worn by the replica locomotive.